ericrabiner/Aid-Supply-Management-Program/readme.md

 # Product Management System

-An application written in C++ that can add, delete, and sort a product list.
+An application written in C++ that can add, delete, sort, and search a product list.

 ## Prerequisites
 Install the Minimalist GNU for Windows